oracle-livelabs/adb/movie-stream-story-lite/load-data/load-data.md

     ![Click on Development - SQL](images/gotosql.png)

-3. When you updated the user privileges, you installed LiveLab workshop utlities that make it easy to install data sets.
+2. When you updated the user privileges, you installed LiveLab workshop utilities that make it easy to install data sets.
 Copy and paste the following script to install the rest of the required data sets:

 ```
 <copy>